 If they are in a nursing home and you think he or she should qualify for the NHS-funded Nursing Care payments, speak to the manager.

-NHS Intermediate Care provides free temporary care for up to six weeks.
-Find out what support you’ll get and under ...
+NHS Intermediate Care provides free care for up to six weeks.
+Find out what support is available and who qualifies.

 Read about the benefits available in later life: Attendance Allowance, PIP, Winter Fuel Payment and more.